 The parts must be available within 10 weeks of a confirmed order and deposit (or as detailed).
-Order and deposit details must be documented by the manufacturer and will be published in the approved parts list on www.fim-live.com.
+Order and deposit details must be documented by the manufacturer and will be published in the Eligible Parts for Competition.

 Manufacturers must make 3 cylinder heads available per rider by January 10th.
 Further heads must be supplied at a rate of 6/month.
 There will be at least one order opportunity per season per evolution.